tildeclub/site/wiki/source/irc.md

 ## IRC Bouncer (ZNC)
 NOTE: Email deepend or message him on IRC if you require ZNC access.

 You can find a ZNC IRC Bouncer by going to: [https://services.tilde.club/znc](https://services.tilde.club/znc).
-Use your tilde.club username and password for login.
+Use your Tilde.club username and password for login.
 To connect to your ZNC its at services.tilde.club   Port: 6699(SSL)

 NOTE: long passwords fail to authenticate with the ZNC server.